 10.1 You agree to pay fees for the Services, which may be charged on an hourly basis.
 Goods and Services Tax (“GST”) at the prevailing rate will be added to and forms part of our fees (where applicable).
 It is a fundamental term of this Contract that we look to you as the responsible party for the payment of our fees and expenses.
 This is despite the fact that part of our fees and expenses may relate to Services provided to other entities and/or individuals.

-10.2 All fees are billed in NZD unless otherwise stated in our engagement letter.
+10.2 All fees are billed in NZD unless otherwise stated in our Client Services Agreement.

 10.3 You agree to pay our reasonable out of pocket expenses incurred in connection with the Services.
 The charge will be calculated as the amounts we incur (net of any GST input tax credit to which we are entitled) plus GST as applicable.
 If out of pocket expenses exceed $200, we reserve the right to forward details to you for payment direct to the supplier of the expense.

-10.4 Where possible, we will give you an estimate of our fees in the Engagement Letter (or Proposal).
+10.4 Where possible, we will give you an estimate of our fees in the Client Services Agreement (or Proposal).
 Any fee estimate is based on our current understanding of the circumstances and scope of work required, and therefore is not binding on us.

 10.5 We may revise our fee scale from time to time.
 Rates quoted to you remain in force until the next 31 December or 30 June (whichever is sooner).
 We may increase our fees for any work performed after these dates.
 We reserve the right to change our rates outside these dates and will communicate any such change directly to you.
 Your obligation to pay us the fees and expenses arises at the commencement of the Contract after which you will be issued an invoice(s).
 Fees and expenses will be invoiced monthly and are payable within 21 days of the invoice date.
 Where an amount for GST is stated to be a component of the fees and expenses, our invoice will be a compliant “tax invoice” for GST purposes.